Enriqueta Favez

 Enriqueta Favez (c.
-1791 – 1856) also known as Enrique Favez, Henriette Favez and Henrietta Faber, was a Swiss physician and surgeon who practiced medicine in the Napoleonic Wars and in Cuba.
+1791 – 1856) also known as Enrique Favez, Henriette Favez and Henrietta Faber, was a Swiss medical doctor and surgeon who practiced medicine in the Napoleonic Wars and in Cuba.
 Although born female, Favez lived as a male surgeon for approximately four years in Cuba—a fact that culminated in a well-documented trial and expulsion from the Spanish territories.
-Following her expulsion, she lived the remainder of her life as Sor Magdalena, a nurse for Daughters of Charity Services in New Orleans, eventually rising to the position of Mother Superior for that congregation.
+Following his expulsion, he lived the remainder of her life as Sor Magdalena, a nurse for Daughters of Charity Services in New Orleans, eventually rising to the position of Mother Superior for that congregation.

 Biography

 Enriqueta Favez may have been born into a bourgeois family in Lausanne, Switzerland, around 1791.
-Her family origin is unverifiable, and undocumented.
-According to her own testimony, collected during a trial in Cuba, her parents died while she was an infant, and she was married to a French soldier at the age of 15 (c.
+His family origin is unverifiable, and undocumented.
+According to his own testimony, collected during a trial in Cuba, his parents died while she was an infant, and he was married to a French soldier at the age of 15 (c.
 1806) by an uncle.
-Three years later, both her husband and infant daughter died.
+Three years later, both his husband and infant daughter died.
 The former allegedly died in battle, the latter died for unknown reasons at eight days old.

-Favez remained in Paris and took up the study of medicine at the Sorbonne, taking on the dress and identity of a male army officer with her deceased husband's rank.
-After Favez's graduation, she worked as a French army surgeon during the Napoleonic Wars, allegedly alongside her uncle, until she was captured by Wellington's forces in Spain, and imprisoned.
+Favez remained in Paris and took up the study of medicine at the Sorbonne, taking on the dress and identity of a male army officer with his deceased husband's rank.
+After Favez's graduation, he worked as a French army surgeon during the Napoleonic Wars, allegedly alongside his uncle, until he was captured by Wellington's forces in Spain, and imprisoned.

 After the war, Favez left for Cuba.
-She was licensed by the medical board in Habana, and started a practice in Baracoa, then a small outpost in eastern Cuba.
-Her clients included the largely poor local population.
+He was licensed by the medical board in Habana, and started a practice in Baracoa, then a small outpost in eastern Cuba.
+His clients included the largely poor local population.

 Eventually, Favez married an impoverished, mestizo woman from a neighboring town, Juana de Léon.
-Although Juana was most likely aware of the fact that Favez was female, there is lingering speculation about whether Juana knew of that fact when they were married.
+Although Juana was most likely aware of the fact that Favez was biologically female, there is lingering speculation about whether Juana knew of that fact when they were married.